Modified Armijo line search in optimization on Riemannian submanifolds with reduced computational cost: Preliminaries

 \section{Preliminaries}

-First, we introduce the notation and terminology related to Riemannian optimization.
-Second, we define an unconstrained optimization problem on Riemannian manifolds and provide a prototype algorithm for solving the optimization problem.
+In this section, we first introduce the notation and terminology related to Riemannian optimization.
+Second, we define an unconstrained optimization problem on Riemannian manifolds and provide a prototype algorithm to solve the optimization problem.